davidrmiller/neural2d/README.md

 In the images/digits/ subdirectory, extract the image files from the archive into the same directory.

-To compile neural2d, cd to the directory containing the Makefile and execute:
+To compile neural2d, cd to the directory containing the Makefile and execute the default make target:

     make